VoirDiary/VoirDiary/_posts/2022-9-30-Plastic-Bags.md

 As a similar saying goes, sometimes the path to waste is paved with sustainable intentions.

-Originally published by the Tacoma News Tribune(https://www.thenewstribune.com/opinion/article266128636.html).
+Originally published by the [Tacoma News Tribune](https://www.thenewstribune.com/opinion/article266128636.html).